2014 Guidelines for National Eagle Scout Association (NESA) Committees in Local Councils

 National NESA Resource Support for Councils

-Between 1912 (when the first Eagle Scout ranks were awarded) and 2011, well over 2 million young men have earned the Eagle Award.
+Since 1912, when the first Eagle Scout ranks were awarded, over 2.3 million young men have earned this prestigious award.
 Roughly 80 percent of these Eagle Scouts are still living.
 We have started to tap into that vast pool to help expand support for Scouting nationwide.

-Through 2008, 2010, and 2012 nationwide searches for Eagle Scouts, NESA has identified and updated records for more than 1,000,000 Eagle Scouts.
-As a direct result of this effort, many of these individuals have only recently become re-involved in Scouting at the council level.
+In 2008 and 2010 nationwide searches for Eagle Scouts were conducted by NESA, which has identified and updated records for over 1,000,000 Eagle Scouts.
+As a direct result of this effort, many of these individuals have become re-involved in Scouting at the council level.
 Many of them already have provided substantial volunteer and financial benefits to councils that have simply asked for their help.

 NESA membership applications and posters are available to local councils through the Bin Resource at the National Supply Group in Charlotte, North Carolina.
-Applicants may also join online at www.nesa.org/membership.html.
+Eagle Scouts may also join online at www.nesa.orgm, under "Join."

 Strengthen the Connection